40-percent/40percent-wiki/why.md

   fewer keys means being smaller and needing fewer parts.
 - Physical key arrangement could be row stagger, othro-linear or ergo/column stagger, and the case could be unibody or split.
-- Various case, switch and keycap materials, colors and designs.
+- Various case, switch and keycap materials, colors and designs are possible.
-- Layers can be activated with different methods: keys nearby, keys farther away, key holds, one shot keys, chords, and timing or repeat based.
+- Layers can be activated with different methods: keys nearby, keys farther away, key holds, one shot keys, chords, or timing or repeat based.
 - What goes on each layer.
 - Layout within each layer: what goes on the thumbs, the home, top and bottom rows, and the sides.